Use BV Pixel to capture data about product purchases and non-transactional events, such as clicks on a Store Locator or Where To Buy link.

 Optional order and item parameters

 Note: If you don't need an optional parameter, don't include it in the event.
-For example, if the tax parameter has no data, do not add "tax" : "" (an empty string).
-Instead, omit the parameter.
+For example, if the tax parameter has no data, don't add "tax" : "" (an empty string).
+Leave out the parameter.

 Parameter Description Example